jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/02_logical_conjunction.rst

     def logical_conjunction():
         return None

-  the terminal shows a :doc:`/exceptions/TypeError`
+  the terminal shows a :ref:`TypeError`
 * I add the new error to the list of exceptions encountered

   .. code-block:: python